 Don’t worry if you can’t catch any during the day.
 Set out traps and check in the morning, and you’re more likely to have a successful “catch”.

-There are also plenty of options when it comes to how you can get rid of these pests from your garage.
+There are also plenty of options when it comes to how you can get rid of these common garage bugs.

 You can use traps with sticky paper inside as bait for catching crickets.
 This method won’t work unless there’s some sort of food source nearby.
 Use a few piles of newspaper or cardboard next to the trap as bait.